sigma-andex/purescript-typescript-importer/docs/enums.md

 data Syntax k

--- as we declared `NumberSyntax` and `StringSyntax` foreign, we have no way to construct them, so let's define foreign imports for them. foreign import numberSyntax :: Syntax NumberSyntax foreign import stringSyntax :: Syntax StringSyntax
+-- as we declared `NumberSyntax` and `StringSyntax` foreign, we have no way to construct them, so let's define foreign imports for them.
+-- these will be defined in js as constants with their corresponding runtime representations in ts.
+-- in this case that would be 0 and 1 foreign import numberSyntax :: Syntax NumberSyntax foreign import stringSyntax :: Syntax StringSyntax